Kodotautas/gcp-data-engineer/practice-exam/data-engineer.md

 B(correct): Option B is correct because pull mode allows new event data to be pulled for processing on demand when the previous data is processed.
 Pub/Sub will absorb and retain new events in the interim without losing them.
 C: Option C is not correct because Pub/Sub in push mode could continue to overwhelm the system.
 D: Option D is not correct because new event data should be pulled for processing when the previous processing is completed, and that is not expected to be at fixed intervals.

+##### You work for a large fast food restaurant chain with over 400,000 employees.
+You store employee information in Google BigQuery in a Users table consisting of a FirstName field and a LastName field.
+A member of IT is building an application and asks you to modify the schema and data in BigQuery so the application can query a FullName field consisting of the value of the FirstName field concatenated with a space, followed by the value of the LastName field for each employee.
+How can you make that data available while minimizing cost?

+A. Create a view in BigQuery that concatenates the FirstName and LastName field values to produce the FullName.
+B. Add a new column called FullName to the Users table.
+Run an UPDATE statement that updates the FullName column for each user with the concatenation of the FirstName and LastName values.
+C. Create a Google Cloud Dataflow job that queries BigQuery for the entire Users table, concatenates the FirstName value and LastName value for each user, and loads the proper values for FirstName, LastName, and FullName into a new table in BigQuery.
+D. Use BigQuery to export the data for the table to a CSV file.
+Create a Google Cloud Dataproc job to process the CSV file and output a new CSV file containing the proper values for FirstName, LastName and FullName.
+Run a BigQuery load job to load the new CSV file into BigQuery.

+Feedback
+Overall explanation
+Correct: B BigQuery has no quota on the DML statements.
+(Search Google - does bigquery have quota for update).
+Why not C: This is a one time activity and SQL is the easiest way to program it.
+DataFlow is way overkill for this.
+You will need to find an engineer who can develop DataFlow pipelines.
+Whereas, SQL is so much more widely known and easier.
+One of the great features about BigQuery is its SQL interface.
+Even for BigQueryML services.